metrlith/metrlith/README.md

 > *“Code is like humor.
 When you have to explain it, it’s bad.”* – Cory House

-This README is a mix of fun and function — just like my life.
+This README is like my life